 - In a large bowl whisk together the eggs, seasonings, soups and broth.

 - Gently stir in the cubed cornbread and half of the bacon.

 - Pour the mixture into the crock pot.
 Spread it out evenly.

-- Place the remaining bacon on top and dot evenly with the butter.
+- Place the remaining bacon on top and then evenly top with the sliced butter.
+Note: if you prefer, you can wait to add the rest of the bacon until after it is done cooking.

 - This can be frozen, see my tips above.

 - Use at least a 6 quart crock pot.